 Pick up your rental car at the airport (a standard vehicle is fine for this itinerary) and drive to Moab.
 Once in Moab, get settled into your hotel and have dinner.

-For suggestions on where to stay in Moab, click here.
+For suggestions on where to stay in Moab, we have recommendations in our guide to Arches National Park.

 Day 2: Arches National Park